 "Mais non!"
 Onya exclaimed, waving a finger.
 "They have come from a place of darkness.
 To be able to sit freely in a garden sketching a flower—what greater blessing is there?"

 If you keep to the second floor, you will find Onya's favorite painting, "Malaika."
 This enormous gouache, on sale for 7,500 baht, features a young woman lying on her back, her sandalwood-tinged face turned slightly to the right towards a light source, with her hair falling in dark curls over her neck.
-Her lines resemble those of a Modigliani, and she has smooth African features along with melon-like breasts with fat nipples, a button navel, and feet that are severely calloused; and then you notice that the skin has a waxen look.
+Her lines resemble those of a Modigliani, and she has smooth African features along with melon-like breasts with fat nipples, a button navel, and feet severely calloused; and then you notice the skin has a waxen look.
 The viewer can't help reaching out to touch her hair.

 Some of the works on the third floor, with names like "Untitled XIII," smack of Alzheimer's.
 This late De Kooning-like style reveals a kind of fragmentation: lines begin, and then taper off; the shapes, apparently mounds or cones, do not come together; everything is open, half-formed and hazy, as if the world is not fully acknowledged.

-We know that Onya was lonely and depressed at the time, nearing 80 and shaken by his friend Ngor's sudden passing.
+We know Onya was lonely and depressed at the time, nearing 80 and shaken by his friend Ngor's sudden passing.
 He was haunted by the thought that his more famous contemporaries, some of whom he had glimpsed in New York, would die, as Bearden and Shapinsky did, without knowing his name.
 He became over-sensitive, put off by small things.
 When Gillespie mentioned having met Vasarely at an event in Venice, Onya hurried away, looking as if his heart would crack wide open.

-A man may do all that he can, but no man is pleased to have his all neglected, be it ever so little.
+A man may do all he can, but no man is pleased to have his all neglected, be it ever so little.
 This observation, made by Johnson in a different context, sums up what many an artist must feel as he reaches the inevitable, unhappy finale.

 In his last year he met Jun, at the massage spa opposite the wat.
-She was petite, with alabaster skin, almond eyes, and a sharp nose that most Thai girls would kill for.
-She spoke Thai, Mandarin, fledgling French, and an English that went well beyond the usual pidgin for body parts and money.
+She was petite, with alabaster skin, almond eyes, and a sharp nose most Thai girls would kill for.
+She spoke Thai, Mandarin, fledgling French, and an English well beyond the usual pidgin for body parts and money.
 Onya called her khun Jun when she was present, but the rest of the time he referred to her only as his "special someone."
 He had a way of smiling in her company that made him look, despite the absence of teeth, a good 20 years younger.
 I remember how, before he became bedridden, he would drape his long arms around her, enveloping her tiny breasts.
-Caught in his embrace, Jun would gaze up into his eyes, reminding us that the spark of love was still a very fine thing.
+Caught in his embrace, Jun would gaze up into his eyes, reminding us the spark of love was still a very fine thing.

 In time his curly hair started falling out in clumps, and eventually he lay writhing in bed calling out for his maman.